Exclusive to IoD members and guests

-The Restaurant will be moving from the Carlton Room, to the Morning and Spears room adjacent to the grand staircase.
+The Restaurant has now moved from the Carlton Room, to the Morning and Spears room adjacent to the grand staircase.
 This brighter, airy space overlooking Waterloo Place is a more inviting spot to dine and watch the world go by, creating a prime destination at the heart of 116 Pall Mall.

 What you can expect